apigee-labs/rapier/README.md

 ---|:---:|---
 entities | `string` or `sequence of URLs` | A set of URLs of the entities this relationship may reference.
 If the value is a string, it is interpreted as a space-deliminated list of URLs.
 If the value is an sequence, each item is interpreted as a single URL. multiplicity | `string` | The multiplicity of the relationship.
 The value is of the form x:y or just y.
 If the value of y is `n`, or a number greater than 1, then the relationship is multi-valued.
-If x is missing, it is presumed to be 0. collectonResource | `url` | May only be set if the relationship is multi-valued.
+If x is missing, it is presumed to be 0. collectionResource | `url` | May only be set if the relationship is multi-valued.
 Its value is the URL of a JSON Schema for the 'collection-like' resource that represents the multi-valued relationship.
 The 'collection-like' resource should include, at a minimum, the URLs of the entities in the relationship. readOnly | "true" or "false" | For multi-valued relationships, says whether a POST is valid. default is `false` consumes | `string` or [Relationship Consumes](#relationship_consumes) | Specifies the media types and entities that can be POSTed to a multi-valued relationship.
 If the value is a string, it is a single media-type or a space-delimited list of media types